What is the Blue Badge scheme?

 There is a time constraint of 3 hours when parking on single and double yellow lines but this does NOT apply to the yellow lines in off-street car parks.

-On-street parking bays for the disables; you are allowed to park in these bays free of charge.
+Blue Badge holders are entitled to park in on-street disabled parking bays free of charge.
 Some areas may issue time restrictions in these bays so you would need to display the “parking clock” which was mentioned previously.

 Some places in England may have different disabled-parking rules that may apply, for example;